 Key Sanders 2016 strategists won’t return for 2020 campaign

-WASHINGTON (AP) — Three strategists who worked on Sen. Bernie Sanders’ 2016 presidential bid say they will not join Sanders’ 2020 campaign.
+WASHINGTON (AP) — Three strategists who played key roles in Sen. Bernie Sanders’ 2016 presidential campaign said Tuesday they will not join his 2020 White House bid, in the latest sign of how the campaign may look different this time around.

-Sanders campaign manager Faiz Shakir says in a statement “the campaign appreciates all the good work DML has done and wishes them well.”
+Sanders campaign manager Faiz Shakir said in a statement “the campaign appreciates all the good work DML has done and wishes them well.”